What is Vajrayana?

 - Member Events and opportunity to join Sacred Service.

-- Teaching Assistant Support: The supportive group environment allows for engaging with practitioners of Tibetan Buddhism, which fosters the experience of genuine and long-lasting change.
+- Optional monthly conversations with a Teaching Assistant via phone or Skype.
+The supportive group environment allows for engaging with practitioners of Tibetan Buddhism, which fosters the experience of genuine and long-lasting change.
 Working monthly with the teaching assistants will help answer your questions and support your integration of this life-changing information that is rarely explained in depth.

 How to Know if Vajrayana Training is a fit?